Thomas Heatherwick: Learning Hub

 The Learning Hub, also known as The Hive, a multi-purpose educational facility built as part of a campus redevelopment programme by Nanyang Technological University in Singapore, opened in 2015.
 It maximises interaction between students and faculty and across disciplines by replacing rectangular rooms and corridors with twelve tubular stacks of tutorial rooms around a central atrium and 56 lecture rooms.
 Rooms are rounded in shape and can be reconfigured; the towers taper toward their bases for an organic appearance, and common spaces include balconies and garden terraces.
 The primary construction material is concrete, with metal stacks of balconies and screened stairs; the façade of the towers was imprinted with a pattern of horizontal lines using twelve silicone moulds, and the walls of the staircase and elevator cores, which are stained reddish-brown, with 700 drawings commissioned from illustrator Sara Fanelli as triggers for thought.
 The building won the Singapore Building and Construction Authority's Green Mark Platinum Award for Sustainability prior to its completion, and in 2015 was shortlisted for the WAN Concrete in Architecture award.
 It also contributed to Heatherwick Studios' winning the 2015 Creativity in Concrete Award of the British Concrete Society.

 Coal Drops Yard

 Coal Drops Yard is a public space and retail destination in King's Cross, London.
 The project included the renovation of two buildings built in 1850 and used to receive freight arriving from the north of England.
 The design stitches the two buildings together by extending the two roofs towards each other until they meet.
 This creates an additional storey and distinct centre to the linear site.
-The stretched roofs shelter the yard below which can be used to host events, whilst the third storey will offer views of King's Cross, the Francis Crick Institute and Cubitt Square.
+The stretched roofs shelter the yard below which can be used to host events, whilst the third storey offers views of King's Cross, the Francis Crick Institute and Cubitt Square.
 The project is part of the wider re-development programme for the area by Argent LLP and King's Cross Central Limited Partnership (KCCLP).
 Coal Drops Yard was approved by planning in December 2015, and was completed in October 2018.